Judge blocks Kroger-Albertsons merger over threat to consumers

 The merger would accelerate “our position as a more compelling alternative to larger and non-union competitors,” Kroger CEO Rodney McMullen said when the deal was announced in 2022.
 Kroger committed to lowering grocery prices by $1 billion following the merger.

+But Judge Adrienne Nelson rejected that argument.
+In her ruling, she said that supermarkets are “distinct from other grocery retailers” and are not direct competitors to Walmart, Amazon and other companies that sell a wider range of goods.
+The merger would eliminate head-to-head competition between Albertsons and Kroger, she said in the ruling.

-But the proposal came as food prices skyrocketed.
+The proposal came as food prices skyrocketed and met stiff opposition.
 Unions, small grocers and a coalition of Democrats and Republicans on Capitol Hill, including Democratic Sen. Elizabeth Warren of Massachusetts and Republican Sen. Mike Lee of Utah, also strongly opposed the merger from the start.

 The Federal Trade Commission in February sued to block the deal.